-4. Cash is cash on hand and demand deposits.
+1. Cash is cash on hand and demand deposits.
 Cash equivalents are short-term, highly liquid investments that are readily convertible to known amounts of cash and which are subject to insignificant risk of changes in value.
-Investments normally only qualify as cash equivalent if they have a short maturity of three months or less from the date of acquisition.
-Financial instruments can only be included if they are in substance cash equivalents, e.g. debt investments with fixed redemption dates that are acquired within three months of their maturity.
+Investments normally only qualify as cash equivalents if they have a short maturity of three months or less from the date of acquisition.
+Financial instruments can only be included if they are in substance cash equivalents - for example, debt instruments with fixed redemption dates that are acquired within three months of their maturity.